 In the following conditions, the risk of tenecteplase therapy may be increased and should be weighed against the anticipated benefits:

-Recent intramuscular injection or small recent traumas, puncture of major vessels or cardiac massage for resuscitation
+Recent intramuscular injection or small recent traumas, puncture of major vessels

-Conditions with an increased risk of haemorrhage which are not mentioned in section 4.3

-Low body weight < 60 kg

-Patients receiving oral anticoagulants: The use of Metalyse may be considered when appropriate test(s) show no clinically relevant activity on the coagulation system (e.g. INR ≤ 1.3 for vitamin K antagonists or other relevant test(s) for other oral anticoagulants are within the respective upper limit of normal), see section 4.3.
+Patients receiving oral anticoagulants: The use of Metalyse may be considered when appropriate test(s) show no clinically relevant activity on the coagulation system (e.g. INR ≤ 1.7 for vitamin K antagonists or other relevant test(s) for other oral anticoagulants are within the respective upper limit of normal), see section 4.3

+Prolonged (> 2 minutes) or traumatic cardiopulmonary resuscitation or cardiac massage

 Intracerebral haemorrhage represents the major adverse reaction in the treatment of acute ischaemic stroke (up to 19 % of patients without any increase of overall morbidity or mortality).